EvolveCoworking/Notes/README.md

 - Pay as you go phone on charger in bathroom, for emergency calling.

-II.
-Respect the Needs of the Other Members
+2. Respect the Needs of the Other Members

 - Code of Conduct, must be signed by all members and visitors.

-III.
-A Self-Managing Space
+3. A Self-Managing Space

-IV.
-Freedom Within the Structure
+4. Freedom Within the Structure

 - Well-behaved dogs are welcome.

-V. Start Minimally, Add Only What's Truly Needed
+5. Start Minimally, Add Only What's Truly Needed

 - What's needed: based on evidence and experimentation rather than guesswork